ETA444/datasafari/docs/index.rst

 Welcome to DataSafari's Documentation!
 ======================================

-DataSafari simplifies complex data science tasks into straightforward, powerful commands.
+DataSafari simplifies complex data science tasks into straightforward, powerful one-liners.
 Whether you're exploring data, evaluating statistical assumptions, transforming datasets, or building predictive models, DataSafari provides all the tools you need in one package.

 .. include:: start.rst